FarzamAlam/go-news/README.md

 People are always bombarded with news that are not relevant to them.
 This creates lots of distraction.
 So what Go-News does is, it lets you know news that you care about.

-It is designed to be very minimalistic with only things that are necessory.
-It searches news basis what you types amoung multiple sources and shows you the relevant information.
+It is designed to be very minimalistic with only things that are necessary.
+It searches News basis what you type among multiple sources and shows you the relevant information.

 `Note: This is a simple go project in which I have explored web handlers, middleware and caching.`